 Each of our levels is a 20-hour course you can take over 1 week, 5 weeks or 10 weeks

-For additional information on our levels and how they correspond with the Common European Framework Reference (CEFR), hover your mouse over the graphic below.
-Find your level?
-Take our online test.
+For information on how we correspond with the Common European Framework Reference for levels A1, A2, B1, B2, C1 and C2, hover your mouse over the graphic below.
+For a more detailed explanation please scroll down the page.

 At the end of Level 1 (CEF A1.1)

 I am able to introduce myself and I can ask and give personal information (nationality, profession, telephone number, address, etc) I can describe my family and its members (their physical appearance and their character) I can also describe my town.
 I can buy something in a shop.
 In grammar, I can conjugate regular verbs in Present Tense, use the verbs “ser” and “estar” in different contexts, differentiate between “tú” y “usted”, identify the gender of nouns and adjectives, know the numbers from 0 to 1000 and understand question words (cómo, dónde, cuándo, etc).

 At the end of Level 2 (CEF A1.2)

 I can describe my house and my neighbourhood (location, characteristics and things they have) I can express my likes and dislikes.
 I can ask and answer about the weather, the time and seasons.
 I am able to talk about my daily routine.
 In grammar, I can conjugate all the Present Tense (regular, irregular, reflexive and stem-changing verbs), I know the conjugation of verb “gustar” and similar verbs, I understand quantifiers (muchos, pocos, bastantes, algunos, ningunos), and I can express frequency (siempre, nunca, a veces, etc).

 At the end of Level 3 (CEF A1.3)